Guitarfishes: Atlantic Guitarfish

 Guitarfishes have body characteristics similar to both sharks and skates.
 The body is dorso-ventrally flattened and the pectoral fins are fused to the head, creating a triangle or heart shaped disc.
-The tail is thick ending in a well developed caudal fin, typical of most skates.
-Two well developed dorsal fins are present and are located posterior to the pelvic fins.
-The combination of the disc shape and thick tail give this fish it 'guitar' like shape (hence the name guitarfish).
+The tail is thick ending in a well-developed caudal fin, typical of most skates.
+Two dorsal fins are located posterior to the pelvic fins.
+The combination of the disc shape and thick tail give this species its 'guitar' like shape (hence the name guitarfish).
 No spine on the tail.
 Snout is pointed with broad clear areas on both sides.

-Found most commonly over sand and mud substrates in shallow coastal waters but reported as deep as 100 feet; occasionally occurs in estuarine and even freshwater habitats.
+A demersal species found most commonly partially buried in sandy and muddy substrates in shallow coastal waters but reported as deep as 100 feet; occasionally occurs in estuarine and even freshwater habitats.

 Thought to feed on fishes and benthic crustaceans and shellfish.

 Aplacental viviparity.
 Up to 6 pups per litter.